ros-navigation/docs.nav2.org/configuration/packages/configuring-docking-server.rst

   ============== ==============

   Description
-    Angular tolerance (rad) to exit the rotation loop when backward_blind is enabled.
+    Angular tolerance (rad) to exit the rotation loop when rotate_to_dock is enabled.

 :max_retries: